 Inflammatory bowel diseases, including colitis, affect approximately 1.6 million people in the United States, a number that continues to rise.
 If you count yourself among this group, Dr. Richard Firshein at the Firshein Center is a leading expert on digestive issues.
-Dr. Firshein has extensive experience helping patients on the Upper East Side of New York City find relief from colitis, using an integrative approach that focuses on how the gut biome interacts with the body as a whole.
+Dr. Firshein has extensive experience helping patients on the Manhattan of New York City find relief from colitis, using an integrative approach that focuses on how the gut biome interacts with the body as a whole.
 To learn more about this innovative approach to colitis, call or use the online scheduling tool to set up an appointment.

 Colitis is also called ulcerative colitis and refers to an inflammatory bowel disease that causes inflammation and ulcers in your intestinal tract.
 The condition typically affects the lining of your large intestine, or colon, and can travel as far as your rectum.
 Colitis usually develops early, before the age of 30, but it can come on later in life.
 The disease affects white people more than most races, as well as anyone with Ashkenazi Jewish lineage.